RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

    - Configured for use with JCL and the VSAM datasets are catalogued
    - Configured as a 64-bit server and can be reconfigured to deploy a 32-bit server (see the next section)
    - Uses pre-built application modules
-   - On Windows, two ODBC system data sources called `BANKVSAM.MASTER` and `BANKVSAM.VSAM` are created
+   - Two ODBC system data sources called `BANKVSAM.MASTER` and `BANKVSAM.VSAM` are created
    - The VSAM data is uploaded to the database using `dbfhdeploy add` commands
    - The server instance is configured to use the Micro Focus Database File Handler (MFDBFH) by:
        - The credentials vault is populated with database credentials (using the `mfsecretsadmin` command)